-When you create an App campaign, your ads are built using the assets you add during campaign setup (for example, text ideas, images, videos, and assets from your app store page).
+When you create an App campaign, your ads are built using the assets you add during the campaign setup.
+For example, text ideas, images, videos, and assets from your app store page.
 Once a campaign is running, you can see the performance of each asset by looking at your asset report.

 Google App Campaigns (previously Google Universal App Campaigns) have come a long way in the last few years.

 They are one of the best tools a user acquisition manager has for growing a user base and monetizing it.
-If you aren’t squeezing every drop of opportunity out of App ads, it’s time to up your game and take advantage of Google’s newest capabilities across bidding, audiences, ad groups, media and reporting.
+If you aren’t squeezing every drop of opportunity out of App ads, it’s time to up your game.
+Take advantage of Google’s newest capabilities across bidding, audiences, ad groups, media, and reporting.